St Clements Practice, Tanner Street, Winchester, Hampshire, SO23 8ADTel: 01962 852211

 Qualified from St Georges in London in 1985, trained locally and was appointed as a partner at St Clements in 1989.

 My Special interests are in medical education, holistic psychiatry and in giving patients responsibility for their own health management.
-Married with three teenage sons.
+Married with three sons who have now flown the nest.

 MB BS BSc DCH DRCOG DipFP MRCGP